 What is Alignment?

-Alignment is an extremely simple two-axis system used to describe a creatures' general "moral attitude".
-While this doesn't portray the minutae of philosophy, it can be a quick shorthand to determine how a creature might behave.
+Alignment is an extremely simple two-axis system used to describe a creatures’ general “moral attitude”.
+While this doesn’t portray the minutiae of philosophy, it can be a quick shorthand to determine how a creature might behave.
 For example: a lawful-good creature will generally by just, kind, and orderly, while a chaotic evil creature will often be selfish and unpredictable.

 Alignment is descibed using the creature’s positon on each of the two axes.
 A creature who is lawful and evil will be described as “Lawful-Evil”.
 A creature who is neutral and good will be described as “Neutral-Good”.
 A creature who is neutral on both axes is described simply as “Neutral”, though previous editions have used the term “True Neutral”.